-It will feature the new Frenchs Forest Road West high street and include medium rise apartment buildings up to six storeys to imbue an urban residential character to the north of Frenchs Forest Road West.
+It will feature the new Frenchs Forest Road West high street and include medium rise apartment buildings up to 6 storeys to imbue an urban residential character to the north of Frenchs Forest Road West.

 Mixed use buildings opposite the town centre on Frenchs Forest Road West will provide diverse and engaging ground floor uses along a busy streetscape.
 This will include medical and health related uses.
-Close to Wakehurst Parkway, hotels and serviced apartments will support the hospital.